picklejar76/ff7-to-fbx/README.md

   - `>>> help(fbx)`
     - output: should show a ton of classes

-- Install FF7 JSON files
-  - Use external tool (TO DO: Explain) to translate FF7 native to JSON
-  - For more information, please contact: picklejar76@gmail.com

 # Run

 Translation order is: FF7 native -> JSON -> FBX

+1. FF7 native -> JSON

-1. Use ff7Translator tool from an EXTERNAL project (TBD) to translate FF7 native files -> JSON.
+- Use ff7Translator tool from an EXTERNAL project (TBD)

-2. Use fbxTranslator.py in THIS project
-to translate JSON -> FBX.
+2. JSON -> FBX

-`python main.py`
+- `python main.py`

 # FAQ